MarcDwyer/tmi.ts/README.md

 # Deno Twitch Message Interface

-this package is very similar to [tmi.js](https://github.com/tmijs/tmi.js).
+this package is very similar to [tmi.js](https://github.com/tmijs/tmi.js) but for Deno.
 This package is still very early in development.

 ## What it does

-Deno TMI allows you to create bots and automate tasks in a users Twitch Chat.
+tmi.ts allows you to create bots and automate tasks in a users Twitch Chat.

 ## What you need in order to use